nvs/gem-leaderboards/README.md

 the `Print Screen` key to have Warcraft III create the screenshot is the most common.

-Bue sure that both your maze and the open board are in your screenshot.
+Be sure that both your maze and the open board are in your screenshot.
 Your player name, the time of finish, and the game identifier must be visible.
 The identifier is used to pair a screenshot pair with a replay.

 ### Replay